patrick-sharp/waypoint.nvim/README.md

 [ ] allow cursor to move within a waypoint if you're searching, and for subsequent searches to move between waypoints [ ] telescope for waypoints
 [ ] quickfixlist for waypoints

+how I want it to work
+1. scroll_col, topline, col and leftcol should be saved
+2. if you close and reopen, those are restored.
+3. however, they aren't persisted if you close vim

+should moving up and down put scroll back to beginning? should scrolling move cursor all the way to the left of screen?